mmelmesary/Cloud-native-project/README.md

 > The [`KEDA`](./KEDA/) directory contains instructions for using it.

+___
-#### This repository contains code for my DevOps project, which utilizes multiple tools to achieve a variety of tasks.
-To learn more about each tool and how it contributes to the project, please see the README file in each directory:
+####  To learn more about each tool and how it contributes to the project, please see the README file in each directory:

 - [Terraform](./Terraform/README.md)
 - [ArgoCD](./ArgoCD/README.md)